argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/linkerd-header-based/README.md

 ## Step 7 - Create the services required for traffic split

-Add Linkerd annotaions to the namespace where the services are deployed
+Add Linkerd annotation to the namespace where the services are deployed

 ```shell
 kubectl apply -f namespace.yaml